Silow9/An-intelligent-scoring-system-for-handwritten-reports-based-on-deep-learning/README.md

 already transferred interference model and orignal trained model is attached following the notebook

-# Licences claims have not been finished . if there is any question for copyright please contact me.
+# Licences claims have not been finished .
+If there is any question for copyright please contact me.